Brian and Randi Schwartz University Professor and Director, SAFELab

 School of Social Policy and Practice, Annenberg School of Communication, University of Pennsylvania

 Dr. Desmond Upton Patton is a pioneer in merging social work, communications, and data science.
-He is the Brian and Randi Schwartz University Professor at the University of Pennsylvania, with joint appointments in the School of Social Policy & Practice and the Annenberg School for Communication, as well as a secondary appointment in psychiatry at the Perelman School of Medicine.
+He is the 31st PIK University Professor at the Waldo E. Johnson Jr. Professor at the University of Pennsylvania, with joint appointments in the School of Social Policy & Practice and the Annenberg School for Communication, as well as a secondary appointment in psychiatry at the Perelman School of Medicine.

 Dr. Patton is the most cited scholar on the relationship between social media and gang violence, examining how online communities influence offline behavior.
 His research on detecting trauma and preempting violence on social media led to his expertise in language analysis, AI bias, and advisory roles with Twitter and Spotify.
 He developed the Contextual Analysis of Social Media (CASM) approach to incorporate culture and context into machine learning, helping organizations foster inclusive environments and reduce bias in AI.